-The first phase of the RAIN project has now concluded and the full impact of the programme over the past five years is currently being assessed by the International Food Policy Research Institute (IFPRI).
-Initial results are encouraging and show that the RAIN project has resulted in a diversification in diet, improved feeding practices and delivered a greater gender balance in household decision making, as well as in community and district structures.
+The first phase of the RAIN project has now concluded and the full impact of the programme over the last five years has been assessed by the International Food Policy Research Institute.
+Results show that the RAIN project has yielded significant impact in the diversification of diet among participants, improved feeding practices among pregnant and lactating women and delivered a greater gender balance in household decision making and in community and district structures.

 Kerry continues to partner with Concern Worldwide on the RAIN project.
 In 2017, we finalised plans for a new four-year project based in West Africa.

 In keeping with Concern Worldwide’s objectives, the project will work with those facing hunger and malnutrition within the world’s poorest communities.
 The project, which commences in 2018, builds on the learnings from our RAIN initiative in Zambia and incorporates a focus on adaptation and resilience in the face of increasing challenges posed by climate change.